Culture of the Republican era in China: Fiction

-Ba Jin is one of the most renown novelist of the 1930s.
-One of his well known novel is called The Family (1933).
+Ba Jin is one of the most renowned novelists of the 1930s.
+One of his well known novels is called The Family (1933).
 It was recognised as the ' Bible of modern Chinese Youth'.
 The story of is the account of his own experience.
 His story shows a conflict between the old generation and the younger generation during his lifetime.
 The three Kao brothers represent different types of May Fourth intellectual people rebelling against 'feudal society'.

 Zhang Tianyi is a left wing writer and children books' author.
 He believed in communist theory.
 Nonetheless, he was not as ideological compared to other writers.
 In his novel implies that change is easy when we can use normal language to express opinion and manipulate other people.
 Twenty-one presented problems between the soldiers and their officers.
 In the Spring Breeze, Zhang uses the school setting to present the class oppression.
 The teacher of this schools are the upperclass people, the students are poor.
 The teacher are cruel to the student as it portrayed the upperclass people trying to oppress the lower class.

-Eileen Chang was one of the most influential writer born in Shanghai.
+Eileen Chang was one of the most influential writers born in Shanghai.
 In her early life, her mother gave her books to read such as a Dream of the Red Chamber which is recognised as one of the four great classical novel of Chinese literature.
 These styles and inspiration in the novel was also reflected in most of her novels and works.
-At the age of twelve, she started to write a short novel and story published in the school magazine.
+At the age of twelve, she started to write a short novel and story which was published in the school magazine.
 Unlike the mainstream of this period influenced by the May Fourth, she wrote about the modern relationship between men and women.
 Her well known novels included Love in a Fallen City (1943).
 She referred to her own private life, and also reflected the rise of a national movement at the bottom class of Chinese modernity.
 This novella became a film in 1984 and then was made to be a TV series in 2009.
 After the Anti-Japanese War, she moved to Hong Kong and became a U.S. citizens.